-Cleghorn Street Track: A good climb and spectacular harbour views await you on this 9 km (2 hr+) loop from North East Valley to Cleghorn Street Track and Signal Hill.
+Cleghorn Street Track: Harder walk – requires good route finding skills.
+A good climb and spectacular harbour views await you on this 9 km (2 hr+) loop from North East Valley to Cleghorn Street Track and Signal Hill.
 Starting and finishing at the bottom of Calder Ave on North Road gives you the opportunity to explore the North East Valley community garden and grab a coffee at the Steep Cafe before or after the walk.

 Arden Street Alleys: A short stroll for a mixture of evening sun and shaded alley ways, as long as you don’t mind a little up hill!
 This 2.6 km loop from Dunedin North Intermediate turns up Frame Street, explores the alleyways along Arden Street before dropping back through the Botanic Gardens.

-Watts and Campbells Road loop: A 9 km walk over two paper roads with impressive perspectives over the valley.
-The walk has a steep start up Watts Road from North Road, fences to cross and stock to avoid.
-I also had to adjust my route as it became overgrown.
+Watts and Campbells Road loop: Harder walk – requires advanced route finding skills.
+A 9 km walk over two paper roads with impressive perspectives over the valley.
+The walk has a steep start up Watts Road from North Road, fences to cross and stock to avoid (please respect adjacent farm land and leave gates as you find them).
+I had to adjust my route as it became overgrown.
 If that’s not for you then try the Campbells Road stretch from Pine Hill to the Mount Cargill reserve and back, as the lush grassy farm track has some spectacular views back down the valley to the harbour and city.

 I’d love to hear your feedback and suggestions!
 I’ve got a few walks to try, and to write about, from the sites below.
 If you have other comments or suggestions please do get in touch via email.